- Why do I need to use two-factor authentication?

 - Use the Actions drop-down menu to delete your old phone, then click “Enroll another device” to enroll your new phone.
 (See the Device Management Guide for detailed tutorials.)

-Contact the IT Help Desk at 275-2000 immediately if you lose your phone or suspect it has been stolen.
+** Please note: If the device you use to authenticate with Duo has been lost or stolen, please contact the University IT Help Desk at 275-2000 or ISD Help Desk at (585) 275-3200 immediately.
 They will disable your phone from being able to authenticate with Duo and help you log in using another device.

 My account is locked out.
 What should I do?

-You may have trouble receiving push requests if there are network issues between your phone and Duo.
-Many phones have trouble determining whether to use the WiFi or cellular data when checking for push requests.
-Simply turning the phone to airplane mode and back to normal operating mode again often resolves these sort of issues, if there is a reliable Internet connection available.
-Similarly, the issue may be resolved by turning off the WiFi connection on your device and using the cellular data connection.
+- Many phones have trouble determining whether to use the WiFi or cellular data when checking for Push requests.
+Simply turning the phone to airplane mode and back to normal operating mode, or restarting the phone often resolves this sort of issue.

-My iOS mobile device is running iOS 4.3 (or lower) and I am unable to install the Duo Mobile application from the App Store.
+I am unable to install the Duo Mobile app from the App store.
 What do I do?